 It is not because a vanilla bean comes from Madagascar or Papua New Guinea that it will be excellent or not.

 As with wine, there are many different qualities in each country.

-The secret to understanding and knowing the vanilla market is to keep learning.
+To understand and know the vanilla market, the secret is to keep on learning.

-Learning with his colleagues, through samples, long months of sourcing, daily contacts with producers and collectors ...
+Learning with your colleagues, through samples, long months of sourcing, daily contacts with producers and collectors...

-As with the great wines of our vineyards and gastronomy in general, a love of the profession and a willingness to do well is key.
+As with the great vintages of our vineyards and gastronomy in general, a love of the profession and a willingness to do well is the key.

-From love comes passion and sometimes the story of a life.
+From love comes passion and sometimes the story of a lifetime.
 The quest for ever finer quality, new aromas, vanilla pleasure.

-I decided to dedicate my life to my two passions: my girlfriend and vanilla
+I have decided to dedicate my life to my two passions: my girlfriend and vanilla